Non-stationary time series attribution for heatwaves over Europe: Results

-The increasing dependence (i.e., decreasing $\alpha$) is visible for the HIST scenario and ERA5.
-The dependence in ERA5 is weaker at the beginning, and the trend toward increasing dependence is significantly stronger compared to the HIST scenario.
-The increasing dependence is a direct consequence of the rising probability of exceedance, which leads to a higher frequency of consecutive heatwaves.
+The increasing dependence (i.e., decreasing $\alpha_i$) is visible for the HIST scenario and ERA5.
+The dependence in ERA5 is weaker at the beginning, and the trend towards increasing dependence is significantly stronger compared to the HIST scenario.
+The increasing dependence reflects the greater frequency and duration of heatwaves, which leads to higher persistence of hot extremes, and therefore, more consecutive hot days.

-Figure \ref{fig:parameter_estimates_model2} shows the coefficient estimates of the model with time-varying threshold (Sect. \ref{sec:model_estimation_with_varying_threshold}) for the EPI of the southern European region.
+Figure \ref{fig:parameter_estimates_model2} shows the coefficient estimates of the model with time-varying threshold (Sect.~\ref{sec:model_estimation_with_varying_threshold}) for the EPI of the southern European region.
 In the model with a time-varying threshold, there are no coefficients for the threshold exceedance probability, since this is constant by definition.
-Instead, we display the quantile regression parameters, which contain a large part of the non-stationarity, but which are not part of the likelihood model.
+Instead, we display the quantile regression parameters, which contain a large part of the non-stationarity but which are not part of the likelihood model.

 For the HIST-NAT scenario, the model variability of the trend parameters includes the zero line, similar to the model with a constant threshold.
-For the HIST scenario, the linear and quadratic coefficients of the quantile regression are significantly different from zero and thus show a positive trend.
-ERA5 exhibits similar behaviour to that of the HIST scenario.
+For the HIST scenario, the linear and quadratic coefficients of the quantile regression are significantly different from zero, and thus show a positive trend.
+ERA5 exhibits behaviour similar to that of the HIST scenario.

 For the scale and shape parameters, the linear and quadratic coefficients become relevant.
-While the coefficients indicate a positive trend in the scale parameter in the HIST scenario, the trend for the shape parameter is negative.
+Although the coefficients indicate a positive trend in the scale parameter in the HIST scenario, the trend for the shape parameter is negative.
 Higher-order coefficients are only relevant for a subset of the climate models in the HIST scenario.
-In contrast, for ERA5 only the first order Legendre polynomial becomes relevant for the scale parameter, while the shape parameter is stationary.
-In terms of dependence, the linear coefficient is relevant in the HIST simulations and in ERA5, suggesting a decrease in dependency.
+In contrast, for ERA5 only the first-order Legendre polynomial becomes relevant for the scale parameter, while the shape parameter is stationary.
+In terms of dependence, trend coefficients are only relevant for a small subset of models.
+This indicates that stationary dependence is the norm for both scenarios, as is the case for ERA5.